Managing Credentials

 - System discovers registration endpoint (if available)

-- Browser opens provider's authorization page
+- OAuth window opens → Provider's authorization page loads

-- Log in and approve requested scopes
+- Review and approve the requested scopes/permissions

-- Browser redirects back to MCPBundles
+- OAuth window closes → Browser returns to MCPBundles

 Key OAuth Features:

-- PKCE Support - Secure authorization flow
+- PKCE Support - Secure authorization flow (prevents interception)

 - Dynamic Client Registration - Automatic OAuth app creation when supported